UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Abstract

 \section{Abstract}

 Image Quality Assessment (IQA) and Image Aesthetic Assessment (IAA) aim to simulate human subjective perception of image visual quality and aesthetic appeal.
-Existing methods typically address these tasks independently due to distinct learning objectives.
-However, they neglect the underlying interconnectedness of both tasks, which hinders the learning of task-agnostic shared representations for human subjective perception.
-To confront this challenge, we propose \textbf{Uni}fied vision-language pre-training of \textbf{Q}uality and \textbf{A}esthetics (UniQA), to learn general perceptions of two tasks, thereby benefiting them simultaneously.
-Addressing the absence of text in the IQA datasets and the presence of textual noise in the IAA datasets, (1) we utilize multimodal large language models (MLLMs) to generate high-quality text descriptions; (2) the generated text for IAA serves as metadata to purify noisy IAA data.
+Despite distinct learning objectives, they have underlying interconnectedness due to consistent human assessment perception.
+In this paper, we propose \textbf{Uni}fied vision-language pre-training of \textbf{Q}uality and \textbf{A}esthetics (\textbf{UniQA}), to extract useful and common representations from two tasks, thereby benefiting them simultaneously.
+However, the lack of text in the IQA datasets and the textual noise in the IAA datasets pose severe challenges for multimodal pre-training.
+To address this, we (1) utilize multimodal large language models (MLLMs) to generate high-quality text descriptions; (2) use the generated text for IAA as metadata to purify noisy IAA data.
 To effectively adapt the pre-trained UniQA to downstream tasks, we further propose a lightweight adapter that utilizes versatile cues to fully exploit the extensive knowledge of the pre-trained model.
-Extensive experiments demonstrate that our approach attains a new state-of-the-art performance on both IQA and IAA tasks, while concurrently showcasing exceptional zero-shot and few-label image assessment capabilities.
-The source code will be available at \url{https://github.com/zht8506/UniQA}.
+UniQA demonstrates high competitiveness in various image assessment tasks, including classical IQA and IAA tasks, few-label IQA, and other downstream tasks, showing promise as a foundational assessment model.
+Codes are available at \href{https://github.com/zht8506/UniQA}{https://github.com/zht8506/UniQA}.